-Once the Effect date has been reached, the Department of Employment and Workplace Relations will provide the claim form to the Claimant for all claim types.
+Once the claim end date has been reached, the Department of Employment and Workplace Relations will provide the claim form to the Claimant on the Effect Date for all claim types.

 If all eligibility requirements and requirements to claim payments are met, payments will be made by direct credit to the Claimant's bank account as identified on the claim form.